 ADB is involved in all priority sectors of CAREC—transport, trade facilitation, trade policy, and energy.
-Between 2001 and 2017, it has provided more than $10.5 billion in loans and grants in transport, trade, and energy.
+From 2001 to 2019, it has provided nearly $14.2 billion in loans and grants in transport, trade, and energy.
 It has also produced CAREC-related studies.

 All 11 CAREC countries are ADB’s developing member countries—Afghanistan, Azerbaijan, the People’s Republic of China, Georgia, Kazakhstan, the Kyrgyz Republic, Mongolia, Pakistan, Tajikistan, Turkmenistan, and Uzbekistan.